modulozero/czytacz/README.md

 on older pydantic than I already had.
 I happen to quite like SQL Alchemy, so I happily moved on.

+Due to lack of time I didn't do any testing - but serialization and database access could definitely benefit from it.

 ## Ideas For Later
 - Feeds with the same source should be only fetched once
 - If the "updated" field is not present, I don't update the item.
 This may be